SkanderMulder/graniteR/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-R interface to [IBM's Granite Embedding R2 model](https://arxiv.org/html/2508.21085v1) (149M parameters) for text embeddings and multi-class classification.
-Based on ModernBERT with Flash Attention, achieving 19-44% inference speed improvements over comparable models.
+R interface for text embeddings and classification using transformer encoder models.
+Designed as a homage to [IBM's Granite Embedding R2](https://arxiv.org/html/2508.21085v1) (149M parameters, ModernBERT with Flash Attention), but compatible with any Hugging Face transformer encoder model.

 **Privacy**: All models execute locally.
 No data transmission to external servers.

+> **Note**: While optimized for Granite models, this package works with other encoder models (BERT, RoBERTa, DistilBERT, etc.) by specifying `model_name` in function calls.

 ## Installation